mucel/Quantifying_bias_in_ai/Report.md

 ### Author contributions:
 Mara: Literature review, writing the abstract, introduction, discussion and conclusion.
 Michalina: Methodology.
-Ralfs: Translations of prompts into Latvian and doing the analysis.
+Ralfs: Translations of prompts into Latvian and doing the probing and the analysis.